 The Giants signed Hartung in 1941.
 He had led his high-school team in Hondo, Texas, to the Texas state championship in 1939.
-After a solid season in Class-C in 1942, his first year in Organized Baseball, Hartung was promoted to Double-A (today’s Triple-A) Minneapolis for 1943.
+After a solid season in Class C in 1942, his first year in Organized Baseball, Hartung was promoted to Double-A (today’s Triple-A) Minneapolis for 1943.
 He was on track to make the majors by 1944, but in 1943 he was drafted and assigned to the Army Air Corps.

 Hartung played on military teams while serving in the Air Corps.
 In 1946 he reportedly went 25-0 as a pitcher and hit .567 for the Hickam Field Bombers, based in Pearl Harbor.
 The Giants offered him a $35,000 bonus to sign after World War II.
 Hartung had signed with the Giants before the war and they should have owned his rights after the war.
 Contemporary sources are unclear about the reason behind the bonus, but it might best be considered a signing bonus.
 After many years of success the Giants had finished last in 1946, and were eager for positive publicity while rebuilding their team.

 That was a decent sum for a prospect who had never played in the majors, but Clint Hartung was no ordinary prospect.
 His size and strength awed some of the most hard-bitten baseball men.
 Reporters and PR men hyped Hartung as the player who would lead the Giants out of the wilderness of the second division back to the promised land of pennants.
 Instead, Hartung’s failure to deliver on this hype led Bill James in his Historical Baseball Abstract to create the “Clint Hartung Award” to designate each decade’s most overhyped prospect.1 Hartung won the award for the decade of the 1940s, of course.
 Heady predictions in the spring of 1947 to the contrary, Hartung did not lead the team to the pennant – it was Willie Mays, Don Mueller, Sal Maglie, and of course Bobby Thomson who led the Giants when they finally captured the 1951 flag.
 Ironically, Hartung is probably best remembered for pinch-running for the injured Don Mueller in the crucial ninth inning of the third playoff game.